 high school chartered by the Tulare County Board of Education.

 UPHS welcomes all highly-motivated students looking for an accelerated and rigorous academic program that prepares them for college success.
-UPHS students will experience their high school years in a college setting, participate in college classes and earn college credits.
+UPHS students will experience their high school years in a college setting, participate in college classes, and

-UPHS also offers a robust arts program, including drama, dance, music and fine arts.
-Additionally, students have a growing number of sports options, including soccer and sports classes available at COS.
+UPHS also offers a robust arts program, including choirs, handbells, drama, dance, symphony/orchestra, and fine arts.
+Students have a number of sports options through COS sports classes.

 Early College Experience